Written By Namrata Sengupta

 The origin of HIPAA lies in the 1996 law that allows workers to carry forward their insurance and healthcare rights when they change jobs.
 HIPAA has since evolved to be a far more comprehensive law.

 After the latest amendments in 2013, HIPAA has become a law that impacts the entire healthcare industry in the US.
-It applies to both individuals and organizations, and on both sides: those who deliver it and those who receive it.
+It applies to both individuals and organizations and on both sides: those who deliver it and those who receive it.
 HIPAA, thus, has implications for healthcare delivery agencies, individual healthcare professionals, and patients.
 It also applies to other related agencies such as insurance companies and firms that offer healthcare plans to their employees.

 According to the online HIPAA Journal, the main objectives of HIPAA are to:

 The two key actionable points for the US government with reference to HIPAA relate to the privacy and security of health information.
-This law makes the Secretary, HHS, responsible for developing standardized regulations to protect the privacy and security of specific health information.
+This law makes the Secretary, of HHS, responsible for developing standardized regulations to protect the privacy and security of specific health information.

 The Secretary, HHS, has accordingly issued nationalized standards.
 These are contained in the documents popularly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
 This article gives a simplified but thorough exposure to what the HIPAA Privacy Rule is all about, with action points clearly enlisted.

-The formal name for the national standards relating to the privacy of health information under HIPAA is: Standards for Privacy of Individually Identifiable Health Information.
+The formal name for the national standards relating to the privacy of health information under HIPAA is, "Standards for Privacy of Individually Identifiable Health Information."
 These are the first standards ever formulated at the national level for protecting the specified health data of individuals.

-These standards define the extent to which organizations can use and disclose "protected health data" of individuals.
+These standards define the extent to which organizations can use and disclose the "protected health data" of individuals.
 They draw from the individual right to privacy enshrined in the U.S. Constitution.
 The standards also assist individuals to understand and control their health information.
-On the one hand, free flow health-related information is necessary for quality healthcare delivery.
+On the one hand, the free flow of health-related information is necessary for quality healthcare delivery.
 On the other hand, individuals have a right to privacy.
 The standards aim to maintain a balance between these two.

 The Privacy Rule of HIPAA marks all "individually identifiable health information" as "protected health information" (PHI).
 PHI includes, but is not limited to, the following:

-Employment record preserved by an employee is beyond the scope of PHI.
+The employment record preserved by an employee is beyond the scope of PHI.
 So is educational data as permitted by the Family Educational Rights and Privacy Act, 20 U.S.C. §1232g.

 No restrictions apply to de-identified health data.
 Health information that does not in any way identifies an individual, nor supplies any reasonable basis for identification, qualifies as de-identified.